noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 [...Could it be that, Alice, from the start...]

 [...W-Well, ummm...
-Asking you to treat me to dinner, errr, was just an excuse to ask you on a date anyway...T-That’s why, please let me thank you for at least this much.]
+Asking you to treat me to dinner, errr, was just an excuse to ask you on a date anyway...
+T-That’s why, please let me thank you for at least this much.]

 [...Thank you, you say, for what exactly?]